Oliver1096/Quant_Finances/README.md

-# Quantitative Finances aplied to market risks and derivatives products
+# Quantitative Finances applied to market risks and derivative products